Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in

 Frosting: In the

-bowl of your electric mixer, or with a hand mixer, whip the cream until soft
+bowl of your electric mixer, fitted with the whisk attachment (or with a hand mixer), whip the cream until soft

 peaks form.
-Add the Raspberry Jam and whip until incorporated.
-Remove the ice
+Add the Raspberry Jam and whip until cream is of piping consistency.

-the cakes to the freezer to set (about two hours or up to two days).
+the cakes to the freezer to set (about two hours or up to five days).

 To Serve: Remove